mervecoskunn/project-portfolio-4/README.md

     - As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
     ![one-post-commentscreenshot](documentation/comment-section.png)

+  - General User
+   -  As a General User
+   -
   - Browser Compatability
     - Checked and verified that the site works on different browsers.
     - Safari: